-A continuous assessment methodology is used: three partial exams and several lab tests will be conducted during the semester.
+A continuous assessment methodology is used: three partial tests and several lab projects will be conducted during the semester.
 The final mark will be based on their outcome plus a bonus obtained by actively participating in class (e.g., delivering proposed assignments, solving problems in class, etc.).
-A final exam will be available for students who could not obtain enough points during the semester.

-Dr. Carlos Cotta Porras ccottap@lcc.uma.es Room 3.2.49
+Lecturer Dr. Carlos Cotta Porras ccottap@lcc.uma.es Room 3.2.49